 We have been keeping a careful eye on what Brexit will mean for artists and promoters in the UK and Europe, and we want to do all we can to ensure that everyone in the arts sector can continue to collaborate, tour and work together – which will mean getting used to some changes, now that the transition period has ended and the UK has officially left the EU.

-We have produced the XTRAX Practical Guide to Brexit, with our friends Split Second.
+For detailed advice, please see the XTRAX Practical Guide to Brexit, produced with our friends Split Second.

 This guide covers a wide range of topics, including:

 - Administrative impact: contracts, tax, insurance, EU funding

 - Movement of people: Visas, passports, ETIAS (European Travel Information and Authorisation System), sponsorship licence and accessibility

 - Movement of goods and vehicles: Export and imports, EORI (Economic Operators Registration and Identification), ATA carnet, driving licences, creative freight solutions

 - Touring: impact and landscape, working with agents, budgeting

 All of the above is supported by examples and case studies given by a selection of companies who have examined how Brexit will impact them depending on the scale of their productions, their touring party, their cast members’ nationalities, and more – we will continue to update this as more information becomes available.